Race to the bottom: Taxation

 On 1 July 2021, when 130 countries backed an OECD plan to set a global minimum corporate tax rate, U.S. Treasury Secretary Janet Yellen called it a "historic day."
 She said, "For decades, the United States has participated in a self-defeating international tax competition, lowering our corporate tax rates only to watch other nations lower theirs in response...
 The result was a global race to the bottom: Who could lower their corporate rate further and faster?"
+However, in January 2025, the United States withdrew from the OECD Global Tax Deal following an executive order by President Donald Trump.